ProgramKingAbel/Conference-site-/README.md

 # 📖 [Abel-Morara-Portfolio] <a name="about-project"></a>

-**Abel Morara Portfolio** is a responsive web portfolio application where a developer can keep record of their previous projects, accoplishments, skills, contacts and CV to make it easier for them to display and present their developer talents.
+**Conference Website ** is a responsive web  application wherean organization gives information about their current state of events.

 ## 🛠 Built With <a name="built-with"></a>